Acute Aortic Dissection - Quick Consult

 • Hypotension if associated with cardiac tamponade, hypovolemia, excessive vagal tone

-• Limb paresthesias
+• Limb paresthesia

 • Pulse deficit carotid, brachial or femoral pulse (i.e., weak or no pulse)